all products

 From time to time, batches of this matcha may have a very slightly "grainier" texture compared to some of my premium powdered teas (ball-mill vs stone-milled), but I still choose it due to its fantastic flavour, accessibility, and being able to offer this at a relatively lower price point as this was more important to me than the grind size

-In terms of flavour alone, this some people prefer the freshness of the tsuyuhikari blend and others prefer the stronger flavour of this okumidori blend.
+In terms of quality alone, this some people prefer the freshness of the tsuyuhikari blend and others prefer the stronger flavour of this okumidori blend.
 Either one is better than most others on the market in New Zealand

-50 gMatcha-5A-50In stockexcl.
+50 gMatcha-5A-50Out of stockexcl.
 GSTRRPincl.
-GST100 gMatcha-5A-100In stockexcl.
+GST100 gMatcha-5A-100Out of stockexcl.
 GSTRRPincl.
 GST -

 Okumidori x Saemidori Matcha | Shiga